-To erase all user encryption keys from the IBM embedded Security Chip and clear the hardware password for the chip, you must clear the chip.
+If you want to erase all user encryption keys from the IBM embedded Security Chip and clear the hardware password for the chip, you must clear the chip.
 Read the information in the Attention box below before clearing the IBM embedded Security Chip.